sashsp77/consul-hsp/README.md

-# consul-hsp: Securing consul with Site-Signe certificate and run with from ansible-playbook
+# consul-hsp: Securing consul with Site-Signed certificate and run bring it up ansible-playbook